AlisonZa/ci-cd-machine-learning/README.md

 ### E-mail Communication

-The E-mail communication is very important, because, by using it, we can inform the Dev/MLEnginner if some problem happened in the pipeline, so he can check it.
-Also by using our model can have a higher level of autonomy, because the Dev/MLEnginner knows that if something happen, he will know, and will be able to fix it.
+Email communication is crucial for notifying the Dev/MLEngineer of any issues in the pipeline, enabling quick troubleshooting and monitoring.

-This is an a example of how the e-mail feature works:
+This is an example of how the e-mail feature works:

 ![1733756620883](image/README/1733756620883.png)